mjreno/modflow6-nc-demo/README.md

 ----------

 The Output Data Model will support writing simulation data to various output destinations.
-NetCDF is also an intended output file type.
+NetCDF is an intended output file type.

-With both input and output NetCDF files the file organization is directly related to its intended use.
 Input files are internal and, similar to ascii inputs, contain data related to configuration, references to other objects, grid descriptions, hydrologic parameters, initial conditions and dynamic stress data.
 The output file should primarily contain gridded timeseries simulation output, suitable for post-processing and visualization.

 NetCDF inputs:
 - A configuration and input file, directly comparable to ASCII input files